-Chocolate ganache goes so well with a lot of different desserts.
-Not only that, but the ganache itself can be used as a glaze, thick frosting, or whipped frosting!
+Chocolate ganache pairs beautifully with a TON of different desserts.
+It's also super versatile: you can use it as a glaze, thick (spreadable) frosting, or whipped (fluffy) frosting!

 Chocolate ganache ingredients:

 You only need 2 ingredients to make chocolate ganache: heavy cream and chocolate.
 To get a ganache that's best for frosting and whipping, you need a 1:1 ratio of cream to chocolate.

 This gives you a ganache that you can use as a glaze when warm, or a spreadable frosting when cooled.

 When it comes to the liquid, it's important to use either heavy or whipping cream with at least 35% fat.
 This not only makes for a richer and creamier ganache, but the fat is what helps it mix in more smoothly with the chocolate.
 A waterier dairy like half-and-half or milk will cause the chocolate to seize up.

 For the chocolate, make sure you pick out a good quality chocolate.
 I use Baker's chocolate bars, but you can use any chocolate that's labeled as Baker's or couverture.
 This chocolate is made for melting and will give you a much smoother and flavorful final ganache!

 There are 2 methods you can use to make chocolate ganache: heating cream or in a bain-marie.